AppDetails

 Returns the application’s version.

-If the version could not be detected, this will return a version equivalent to 0.0.0.
+If the application hasn’t registered its details, this will return a version equivalent to "0.0.0".

 Source